downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 Optional properties:

+- `disabled`: If this is set to true, then no event handlers will be returned from `getSelectedItemProps` and a `disabled` prop will be returned (effectively disabling `Delete` and `Backspace` keys events).

 - `ref`: if you need to access the dropdown element via a ref object, you'd call the function like this: `getDropdown({ref: yourDropdownRef})`.
 As a result, the dropdown element will receive a composed `ref` property, which guarantees